Renatochaz/terraform-aws-serverless-jenkins/README.md

 If you want a fast and cheap environment, probably for MOC/POC's or even for studying and exploring Jenkins, use only public subnets ID's to the `private_subnets` input and set the `jenkins_agents_provider` to `FARGATE_SPOT` to ensure the minimal pricing for this module.

-Please note that this means the environment is very vulnerable to attacks, and shoud not be used on production.
+Please note that this means the environment is very vulnerable to attacks, and should not be used on production.

 ```
 module "jenkins" {